Last Updated on December 11, 2022 by Rei Garnet

 What does domestic rabbit meat taste like?

-Because of this, farm rabbits have a milder taste compared to wild rabbits whose meat has more aroma due to the variety of their diet.
+Because of this, farm rabbits have a milder taste compared to wild rabbits.
+Wild rabbit meat has more aroma due to the variety of their diet.

 What does wild rabbit meat taste like?

-Are wild rabbit meat better than domestic rabbit meat?
+Is wild rabbit meat better than domestic rabbit meat?

 The only advantage of wild rabbit meat compared to domestic rabbit meat is its aroma.

 The aroma of wild rabbits’ meat would also depend on the season, age, and the food available for them.
-So for most people, domestic farm rabbits are better than wild rabbits due to their negligible advantage.
+So, for most people, domestic farm rabbits are better than wild rabbits due to their negligible advantage.

 The only difference between wild rabbit meat and domestic farm rabbit meat is their aroma.
 Wild rabbits have more aroma due to their diet.

-But, wild rabbits also have less meat in them and the aroma they produce would get worse the older they get making them harder to eat.
+But, wild rabbits also have less meat in them and the aroma they produce would get worse the older they get.
+Which makes them harder to eat.

 Sources and further reading